-You can diffuse them in your home, place of business or wherever…allowing others to partake in the joys of these potent oils.
+You can diffuse them in your home, place of business, or wherever…allowing others to partake in the joys of these potent oils.

 You can create a spa-like environment in a matter of just a few minutes.

-Go here for my post with diffuser recipes
+Go here for more diffuser recipes

 3. Add Essential Oils To Your Bath